bruvellu/terebratalia-wnts/wnt.md

 While the expression of Wnt ligands has been widely studied in vertebrates and ecdysozoans [@Wiese2018-hi], the receptor-context information is often lacking in several animal groups.
 Fewer works have analyzed the Wnt signaling in the Spiralia, a major branch of bilaterian animals with a great diversity of body patterns [@Hejnol2010-pq; @Martin-Duran2020-yc].
 In contrast to ecdysozoans which have lost several Wnt genes [@Murat2010-np; @Holstein2012-ec; @Chavarria2021-ps], the spiralians have retained the ancestral Wnt complement [@Prudhomme2002-cv; @Cho2010-eb; @Janssen2010-dc], indicating that they can be an informative group to understand the role of Wnt signaling in axial patterning evolution.
-However, most analyses about Wnt genes in Spiralia were performed in a few typical spiralian lineages, such as annelids and mollusks, and far less is known about Wnt genes in other spiralian groups.
+However, most analyses about Wnt genes in Spiralia were performed in a few typical lineages, such as annelids and mollusks, and less is known about Wnt genes in other spiralians, which makes it difficult to reconstruct the ancestral state for this large animal group.

 <!--## Brachiopoda as an informative spiralian group-->